giyanal/Tips-Aman-OLX/README.md

 # Tips-Aman-OLX
-Tips Aman OLX is a website with basic HTML and CSS
+Tips Aman OLX is a article website with basic HTML and CSS

+The website still on developing